-Ten weekly lectures and five fortnightly seminars.
+The module consists of ten weekly lectures and four fortnightly seminars.
 The lectures introduce you to key strategic management concepts and theories.
 The seminars are aimed at demonstrating the application of the concepts to contemporary business practice.
 Lecture slides will be posted on Moodle.
 During the lectures, seminar tasks will be set.
 These can be based on case-study exercises and/or relevant readings.
 The seminar material will be broadly related to material covered in the lectures, but it will usually also introduce you to something new.

 |Coursework / exam

 Of 119 hours, 119 (100%) hours available to students:

 0 hours not recorded due to service coverage or fault;